Strike-out, shrike out

 Shame I'm such a jinx though.

-deer on the road just before the church.
+I saw a deer on the road just before the church.
 A doe but could have been a red deer or a sika cos it was to quick for me to tell.
 Then a stoat darted across.

 I met Dave Bickerton at the church but even with 2 pairs of keen eyes, we couldnt find the Shrike, only a mistle thrush ,kestrel and a stonechat.